 - great ideas for breakfast, lunch and dinners

 - can be made slightly chunky or really chunky depending on where baby is at with this stage of purees

 - baby doesn’t have to have teeth for these chunky purees – they will be able to gnaw at any of these chunks with their gums

-You can introduce Stage 3 purees to baby around 9 months of age.
-You will want baby to have had a great deal of practice eating smooth combination purees before you serve them chunky purees.
+You can introduce Stage 3 purees to your baby around 9 months of age.
+You will want your baby to have had a great deal of practice eating smooth combination purees before you serve them chunky purees.